"TOWARD A SCIENCE OF CONSCIOUSNESS

 012 Culture and Consciousness - Chair: John Searle 2 $18.00

-A. Zajonc, Goethe and the science of consciousness: toward a
+A. Zajonc, Goethe and the science of consciousness: toward a scientist's phenomenology of mind.

 C. Laughlin, Biogenetic structural theory and the neurophenomenology of consciousness.